Day 1: Stresa, Italy (Lago Maggiore*) - Tour Begins

 (Meals: Breakfast, Lunch)

-Lago Maggiore is a large lake located on the south side of the Alps, divided between Italy and Switzerland.
-The climate, both in the winter and summer, is mild enough to produce Mediterranean vegetation, with many gardens growing rare and exotic plants.
-Many islands lie in the lake, including the Borromean Islands, the Brissago Islands, Castelli di Cannero, and Isolina Partegora.
+Lago Maggiore is Italy's second largest lake and it's located on the south side of the Alps in both Italy and Switzerland.
+The climate, in the winter and summer, is mild enough to produce Mediterranean vegetation, with many gardens growing rare and exotic plants.
+Many islands sit within the lake, including the Borromean Islands, the Brissago Islands, Castelli di Cannero, and Isolina Partegora.

 Set sail for a panoramic cruise of magical Lago Maggiore with the majestic Alps as its incredible backdrop.
 Cruise to Isola dei Pescatori, one of the beautiful Borromean islands, and enjoy a delicious dinner.